Featuredutka/TurtleBotBasicDraw/README.md

 - [x]  Publishes user-format messages for debugging

 ## Installation
-Before instalation make sure you have **matplotlib** library installed
+Before installation make sure you have **matplotlib** library installed

 Clone repo to your home folder